instrumentisto/rust-incubator/1_concepts/1_2_box_pin/README.md

 ## Pinning

 It is sometimes useful to have objects that are guaranteed to not move, in the sense that their placement in memory does not change, and can thus be relied upon.
-A prime example of such a scenario would be building self-referential structs, since moving an object with pointers to itself will invalidate them, which could cause undefined behavior.
+A prime example of such a scenario would be building self-referential structs, since moving an object with pointers to itself would invalidate them, which could cause undefined behavior.

 [`Pin<P>`][`Pin`] ensures that the pointee of any pointer type `P` has a stable location in memory, meaning it cannot be moved elsewhere and its memory cannot be deallocated until it gets dropped.
 We say that the pointee is "pinned".